- + 35Images

 GO Plus Latest Update

-Datsun GO+ Price and Variants: The Datsun GO+ is available at a starting price of Rs 4.05 lakh (ex-showroom India).
+Datsun GO+ Price and Variants: The Datsun GO+ is available at a starting price of Rs 4.12 lakh (ex-showroom India).
 It is now available in five variants - D, A, A(O), T and T(O).
+However, its prices are going to increase by 5 per cent from January 2020.

 Datsun GO+ Engine: The GO+ hatchback is available with a 1.2-litre petrol engine, which produces a max power of 68PS and max torque of 104Nm with a 5-speed manual transmission.
 The Datsun Go has a claimed fuel mileage of 19.83kmpl.
 It now gets a CVT automatic option as well.

 Datsun GO+ features: The GO+ hatchback is equipped with features such as electronic stability control (ESC), keyless entry system, electric power steering, all-power windows, AC with heater, 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto.
 What’s more, you also get Bluetooth connectivity, rear parking sensor, dual front airbags and ABS with EBD.
 Moreover, Datsun has added a front seatbelt reminder in the latest update.

 Datsun GO+ Rivals: The Datsun GO+ is one of a kind vehicle at its price point. however, the Renault Triber is its closest competitor.

 Datsun GO Plus price list (Variants)